liavictor/GettingAndCleaningDataWeek4CourseProject/CodeBook.md

 ## final step to save the tidy dataset in the local working folder as tidydata.txt.

 Tidy data contains 180 rows ((30 subjects X 6 activities)) and 68 columns.
-Each row has averaged variables for each subject and each.
+Each row has averaged variables for each subject and each activity,

 The 68 columns with mean and sd plus Subjecid and Activity:

  [1] "SubjectID"
  [2] "Activity"
  [3] "timeBodyAccelerometer-mean()-X"